General Admissions Requirements

 2. Undergraduate Transcript:

 Please upload a scanned copy of your undergraduate transcript to the online application system.
 No other transcripts are required, though applicants may submit transcripts from all undergraduate and graduate institutions attended if they wish.
 Do not mail official paper transcripts prior to an offer of admission.
-Official Transcripts are only required after an applicant has been admitted to the School of the Arts, and must be received by June 30, 2017.
+Official Transcripts are only required after an applicant has been admitted to the School of the Arts.
 To be considered official, transcripts must include the institution’s seal or stamp and must be submitted in an unopened envelope, signed or stamped across the seal.
 If an applicant’s name has changed since the undergraduate degree was received, the Admissions Office must be notified of the change at firstname.lastname@example.org, so that the transcript can be correctly added to the applicant’s file.
 Any offer of admission will be provisional until we receive your official undergraduate transcript showing conferral of your undergraduate degree.
 Applicants must have a baccalaureate degree or the equivalent from an accredited undergraduate institution at the time they matriculate into the School of the Arts.

 3. Three Letters of Recommendation: Online submission of the letters of recommendation is preferred.
 If you are not utilizing the online submission method, the letter of recommendation form may be downloaded here.
 Fill out the applicant portion of the recommendation form, and provide it and a self-addressed stamped envelope to each recommender.
 Recommenders can be undergraduate, graduate, or professional contacts; they should be people who can speak to your creative ability and potential.
 Request that they: (1) enclose the recommendation; (2) seal the envelope; (3) sign their name or place their stamp across the seal; and (4) mail or give the envelope directly to you.
 All recommenders must meet the deadline.
 If they do not, the applicant will incur a late materials fee.
 If your recommender does not wish to send the envelope directly to you, they must send it directly to: